C/C++

 /**

-* Retrieves the secret key from a specified access key.
-The secret key is based on the Ed25519
+* Extracts the private key from a specified access key.
+The private key, rooted in the Ed25519

-* curve and used to sign a generated room token to access the ODIN network.
+* curve, is utilized to sign a generated room token for accessing the ODIN network.

 */